top of page

 Yiqing Wang, Biru Cao

-Digital Fabrication, 3D Print
+Digital Fabrication, 3D Printing

 The FOODres.AI Printer is a desktop pallet 3D printer that transforms food scraps and organic waste into creative crafts.
-The machine and app use AI to sort materials through the phone camera based on printable recipes.
-Users can simply drop in food waste and select forms and sizes to print objects such as cup holders, coasters, decor, and custom designs.
-The FOODres.AI Printer embodies FOODres.AI’s vision of promoting real-time food-saving.
-This product goes beyond recycling food waste and actively engaging communities in eco-friendly practices on a daily basis by combining recycling with design.
+The machine and mobile app use AI to sort materials through the phone camera based on printable recipes.
+Users simply drop in food waste and select the desired form and size to print objects like cup holders, coasters, decorations, or custom designs.

 Food Waste 3D Printer.jpg